-I’m gonna show you the 5 ways to accept credit card payments on your website.
+I’m going to show you the ONLY 5 ways to accept credit card payments on your website!

 The options I’ll share with you includes setting up payment pages, payment links and invoicing tools and I’ll introduce you to the specific options that are available to you, to accept payments on your website.